Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ## Better performance optimizations by default

-The winner here is the connect function since it won't re-render connected components unless the props included the props mapped from the state are changed.
-Components using React Redux hooks can achieve the same functionality by making use of the [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) API.
+The winner here is the `js,connect()` since it won't re-render connected components unless the props mapped in `js,mapStateToProps()` are changed.
+Components using React Redux hooks can achieve the same functionality by making use of the [React.memo](https://reactjs.org/docs/react-api.html#reactmemo).

 Whether this will truly give your app better performance is best left decided to [actual testing](/article/js-perf-assumptions).

 ## Less boilerplate

-Using react hooks forgoes the need to use the connect function and embeds that logic within the components themselves.
-The trade-off is a reduction on the _Separation of Concerns_ spectrum and the need to be are of when to use React.memo.
+Using React hooks `javascript,useSelector()` forgoes the need to use the connect function and embeds that logic within the components themselves.
+The trade-off is a reduction on the _Separation of Concerns_ spectrum and the need to be aware of when to use [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) to get the same performance optimizations.

 ## Read the docs for a more in-depth understanding